 HOT for CCSS: For those who prefer earning continuing education units or university credit, ASCD provides online courses on multiple topics for a small fee.
 ASCD also offers four self-paced courses for implementing the Common Core State Standards in Mathematics.
 These are Common Core Mathematics: K-5, 6-8, and 9-12; and Common Core and Literacy Strategies: Mathematics.
 See listings under http://shop.ascd.org/ONLINELEARNING.aspx

-EduCore from ASCD is a free resource for "professional development, lesson plans and modules, and other materials—that you will need to successfully implement the Common Core State Standards for Mathematics and Literacy."
+EduCore from ASCD is a free resource for "professional development, lesson plans and modules, and other materials—that you will need to successfully implement the Common Core State Standards (CCSS) for Mathematics and Literacy."
 The Math Tools section "features formative assessment lessons and instructional videos for mathematics aligned to the Common Core."
 Classroom challenges (formative assessment lessons developed by the Mathematics Assessment Project) are provided for middle and high school, concept development, problem solving, and include supplemental and related resources.
+ASCD's Common Core Resource Collections on iTunes include math for each K-8 grade, Algebra 1, Algebra 2, and Geometry.
+Each collection is intended to give you lesson and activity ideas; suggested books, apps, and web content; instructional content and assessment information; and sample assessment items from PARCC and SBAC to help meet the goals of the CCSS.
+Most math resources within each collection are free.

 Carnegie Learning has a series of free webinars on a variety of math topics (e.g., new teaching strategies, trends) presented by experts and an archive of past webinars viewable on-demand.